Home Goof Gallery Timeline Biographies Evolution References Search Email

 Although the existing races of man differ in many respects, as in colour, hair, shape of skull, proportions of the body, &c., yet if their whole organisation be taken into consideration they are found to resemble each other closely in a multitude of points. . . . it is extremely improbable that they should have been independently acquired by aboriginally distinct species or races.

-The theory of natural selection wasn't Darwin's only contribution to science.
-He devoted much of his life to one study or another, and he after he married, he often engaged his family in his research.
-When his children were infants, he scrutinized their expressions, including his observations in his 1872 book The Expression of the Emotions in Man and Animals.
-When the kids were older, he enlisted their help in conducting experiments; to study cross-pollination, Darwin had them sprinkle bumblebees with flour and chase after the bugs to see where they headed next.
-Even as a young man, he made wide-ranging contributions to science.
+Even as a young man, Darwin made wide-ranging contributions to science.
 While aboard the Beagle, his observations led him to ponder the formation of coral atolls, and lay the foundations for modern theories on coral reefs.
 It's possible he might have enjoyed a distinguished career in geology even if he hadn't discovered natural selection; he was elected secretary of the Geological Society of London in 1838 and served three years, editing papers for publication in the society's Proceedings.
 But he made the occasional geological blunder as well.
 Darwin was initially critical of Agassiz's Ice Age theory, believing icebergs — not glaciers — were responsible for many modern landforms.
-In the fact of mounting evidence, however, Darwin eventually recanted and supported Agassiz.
+He interpreted the Parallel Roads of Glen Roy, now widely understood to be glacial features, as ancient beaches, even though he couldn't find any fossil shells.
+In the face of mounting evidence, however, Darwin eventually recanted and supported Agassiz.
 (Agassiz never returned the favor by supporting evolution.)

 Illustration